skiselev/rpi_rtc_ds3231/README.md

 ### Raspbian Configuration

-The following steps assume that you have a fairly new Rapbian distribution installed and running on your Rapsberry Pi, and that DS3231 RTC module is plugged into the Raspberry Pi.
+The following steps assume that you have a fairly new Rapbian distribution installed and running on your Rapsberry Pi, and that RPi DS3231 RTC module is plugged into the Raspberry Pi.

 #### Enable I2C Support